cleoold/types-linq/doc/to-start/installing.rst

     $ make html

 Note to generate api files, one must have Python version 3.9 or above.
-The api rst files are commited in the repository.
+The api rst files are commited to the repository.